 'In a self improving school system, more control and responsibility passes to the local level in a spirit of mutual aid between school leaders and their colleagues, who are morally committed to imaginative and sustainable ways of achieving more ambitious and better outcomes.'David Hargreaves - Creating a Self Improving School System - 2010 (EMTSA)

-In December 2017, we were very proud to share the news that two of our members of staff were successful in their SLE (Specialist Leaders of Education) applications.
+In December 2017, we were very proud to share the news that one of our members of staff was successful in their SLE (Specialist Leaders of Education) application.
 This means that they can offer school to school support in their area of expertise.

 |Moira Houston||School Business Management|